Terms of Service

 1. What the service is

-API Locker is a credential vault and proxy.
-You store API keys and other secrets with us; we encrypt them; your apps and agents proxy requests through our service to the underlying API providers, and we inject your credentials into those requests automatically.
-You can manage, rotate, pause, and revoke credentials through your dashboard.
+API Locker is a credential vault, an outbound proxy, and a Model Context Protocol (MCP) server.
+You store API keys, service credentials, and OAuth credentials with us; we encrypt them; your apps and agents proxy requests through our service to the underlying API providers, and we inject your credentials into those requests automatically.
+You can also connect MCP-compatible AI clients (Claude, Cursor, Zed, Continue, and any other client that speaks MCP) so they can read, manage, and act on your vault on your behalf.
+You can manage, rotate, pause, and revoke credentials through your dashboard, and you can revoke any connected MCP client at any time.

 2. Your account

 You must sign in with a supported OAuth provider (currently Google or GitHub).
-You are responsible for all activity under your account.
+You are responsible for all activity under your account, including any actions taken by AI agents you have connected via MCP.
 Keep your refresh tokens and master tokens safe — if they leak, the attacker can reach anything your tokens are scoped to until you revoke them.
 We provide tools for rotation, pausing, revocation, and hard deletion; use them.

 3. Acceptable use